 - You may face a steep cash-bail amount, but the judge will consider factors presented by your attorney.
 The average cash bail for a third offense OUI is between 500 and 1500 dollars.

 In an OUI accident case where you were brought to the hospital, you may not have a court date immediately; if you did not get a citation at the scene, it is likely you will get one soon.
 You should not call the police department looking for it.
 When there is a delay between the incident and your receiving the citation that can be a defense to the case.

 What is the status of your license after an accident?
 If you were brought back to the station, it will likely be suspended based either on the refusal or the breath test being over .08.
 When you are brought to the hospital, there is no suspension; but you could face an immediate threat suspension, which is something you would receive in the mail shortly after the incident.

-OUI accident charges can be defended at trial based on a variety of reasons, so it is important that you schedule a consultation with an experienced OUI attorney in Massachusetts to discuss the possible defenses to your particular case.
+OUI accident charges can be defended at trial based on a variety of reasons.
+It is important that you schedule a consultation with an experienced OUI attorney in Massachusetts to discuss the possible defenses to your particular case.
 For example: